sanilkumar19/sanilkumar19/README.md

-Hi there, I am Sharan Anil Kumar, computer science graduate student at University of Massachusetts.
+Hi there, I am Sharan Anil Kumar.
+I am Software Quality Assurance Engineer proficient in manual and automation testing, with expertise in test planning, design, execution, and reporting.
+Highly Skilled in JAVA and Python, as well as using tools like Selenium, TestNG and Jenkins for test management and execution.
+Adept in Agile practices and collaborative work style, with a strong focus on continuous improvement.

-- 🔭 I'm working on a deep learning project that helps improve the quality of MRI imaging
+- 🪛 Currently associated with Paramount+ Streaming as a Software QA engineer
 - 🌱 I'm fortifying my abilities on Software development and testing technologies
-- 🪛 I have over 3.8 years of Software Development experience in Test, was associated with Sirius computer solutions, a CDW company.
+- 🔭 As a side-project I am working on a deep learning project that helps improve the quality of MRI imaging
 - 💬 Ask me about Software Development, Quality Assurance, JAVA, Agile
 - 📫 How to reach me: sharananilkumarsa@gmail.com or https://www.linkedin.com/in/sharananilkumar/
 - 😄 Pronouns: he/him/his